American Society of Plastic Surgeons

 • Transaxillary incision: An incision made in the underarm area.

-• Trigger finger: An abnormal condition in which flexion or extension of a finger may be momentarily obstructed by spasm followed by a snapping into place.
+• Trigger finger: An abnormal condition in which flexion or extension of a finger may be momentarily obstructed by a spasm followed by a snapping into place.

 • Tumescent or super-wet liposuction: Requires an infusion of saline solution with adrenaline and possibly anesthetic prior to removal of excess fat.